Cjaker/zerobot-docs/docs/cavebot/interface/waypoint_types.md

 **End Lure** -> ends your lure near the specified position, similar distance from Node 1x1 SQM's; if you haven't reached the position yet, the bot will continue luring until there

+**Dynamic Start** -> activates the dynamic bot's lure mode near the specified position, similar distance from Node 1x1 SQM's

+**Dynamic End** -> ends your dynamic lure near the specified position, similar distance from Node 1x1 SQM's; if you haven't reached the position yet, the bot will continue luring until there

 **Rope** -> uses any tool that functions as a rope at the specific position

 **Ladder** -> uses any ladder-type item to climb up at the specific position